collective/collective.contentlicensing/collective/contentlicensing/README.txt

   * Support for jurisdiction setting, making it possible to choose a correct Creative Commons license based on your geographical location.

-  * Support for the latest Zope and Plone (Zope-2.9.6/Plone-2.5.2).

   * DublinCoreExtensions addon is now incorporated into the Content Licensing Product.

   * Site wide defaults for Copyright, Copyright Holder, and Copyright License.